Who May Enter the Kingdom of Heaven? The sin of Fundamentalist Exclusiveness

 And the way a large number of Protestant evangelical “bible-believing” fundamentalists behave is tragic.
 With their doctrine of separation and their narrow list of doctrines, they exclude vast swathes of Christian believers not only from attending their churches but from heaven itself.
 Although they might not admit it, they believe they’re the only ones who will be received into heaven by our Lord.
 For many evangelicals, salvation is an exclusive club and they have front row seats.

 But this has always been the way with Protestantism.
 The Reformers themselves, particularly Martin Luther, set the precedent and it has been the norm for Protestants, especially evangelicals (which includes Reformed and fundamentalists), ever since.
 And how could it not be?
-The catch-cry of the Reformation was sola scripture (scripture alone), which, although it is a true principle, carries the potential for seeds of pride and superiority, often expressed by abusing the principle of private interpretation of the bible (2 Pet 1:20-21); and the fruit is schism and revolution.
+The catch-cry of the Reformation was sola scripture (scripture alone), which carries the potential for seeds of pride and superiority, often expressed by abusing the principle of private interpretation of the bible (2 Pet 1:20-21); and the fruit is schism and revolution.

 A classic example is when the Anabaptists clashed with Luther and other reformers over the issue of infant baptism.
 The Anabaptists declared them to be “against God, an insult to Christ, and a trampling underfoot of his own true, eternal word” (Johnson D. J. 2022).
 Johnson continues: “If you know anything about Martin Luther, you know he wasn’t going to take that charge lightly.
 Luther could hurl insults with the best of them, and he was clear that he considered those who disagreed with him on doctrine were stooges of the devil and bound for hell.
 For example, although he agreed with Zwingli on almost every issue except the Eucharist, after the Marburg Colloquy, Luther considered Zwingli a non-Christian who would be damned.
 He warned his readers to ‘beware of Zwingli and avoid his books as the hellish poison of Satan, for the man is completely perverted and has completely lost Christ’When Zwingli was killed in a battle, Luther believed that it was a punishment from God for being an infidel